Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Experiment Details

 \section{Experiment Details}

 In this section, we provide more details about the experiments of Section \ref{sec:Experiments} and Appendix \ref{app:exp_mnist}.

-We summarize the test accuracy of CIFAR-$10$ and MNIST dataset in Table~\ref{tbl:accurac_CIFAR10} and Table~\ref{tbl:accuracy_MNIST}, respectively.
-For both dataset, we run experiments five times with different random seeds and present the average value of the test accuracy in Table~\ref{tbl:accurac_CIFAR10} and Table~\ref{tbl:accuracy_MNIST}.
+We summarize the test accuracy of CIFAR-$100$, CIFAR-$10$, and MNIST dataset in Table~\ref{tbl:accurac_CIFAR100}, Table~\ref{tbl:accurac_CIFAR10} and Table~\ref{tbl:accuracy_MNIST}, respectively.
+For all datasets, we run experiments five times with different random seeds and present the average value of the test accuracy in Table~\ref{tbl:accurac_CIFAR10} and Table~\ref{tbl:accuracy_MNIST}.

 {\bf Hyperparameters and computing resources.} For a fair comparison between $6$ schemes, we find the best learning rate from $\{0.1, 0.03, 0.01, 0.003, 0.001, 0.0003, 0.0001\}$.
-Given the choice of the best learning rate $\eta$, $\eta$ is decayed to $0.4\eta$ every $400$ and $800$ rounds to train the LeNet on the CIFAR-$10$ dataset while $\eta$ is not decayed in the CNN on the MNIST dataset.
-To train the LeNet on the CIFAR-$10$ dataset, we use the mini-batch size of $50$ and $E=1$ local epoch for both IID and Non-IID settings.
+Given the choice of the best learning rate $\eta$, $\eta$ is decayed to $0.4\eta$ every $400$ and $800$ rounds to train the LeNet on the CIFAR-$10$ dataset or train VGG11 on the CIFAR-100 dataset while $\eta$ is not decayed in the CNN on the MNIST dataset.
+To train the LeNet on the CIFAR-$10$ dataset or train VGG11 on the CIFAR-100 dataset, we use the mini-batch size of $50$ and $E=1$ local epoch for both IID and Non-IID settings.
 To train the CNN on the MNIST dataset, we use the mini-batch size of $100$ and $E=1$ local epoch for both IID and Non-IID settings.
 All experiments are conducted with users equipped with $3.4$ GHz $4$ cores i-$7$ Intel CPU and NVIDIA Geforce $1080$, and the users communicate amongst each other through Ethernet to transfer the model parameters.